gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Two *extraIdentities* are equal if they have the same key value pairs whereby the order is not relevant.

-Example for two resource entries with the same name but different extra identities and therefore different identifier:
+Example for two resource entries with the same name and version but different extra identities and therefore different identifier:

 ```
 component:
   resources:
   - name: name-1
+    version: 1.0.0
     extraIdentity:
       platform: "arm64"
       country: "us"
     ...
   - name: name-1
+    version: 1.0.0
     extraIdentity:
       platform: "x86_64"
       country: "de"